BetterWayElectronics/ps4-nor-validator/README.md

 	4 - Patch Corrupt EAP Key (Panic EAP Key Not Available Error)

 		Compare both EAP keys against eachother, if one is corrupt or blank it will copy it over.
 If both are blank it will generate a new one for both slots.
-If patch fails, there is a reverse patch option.
+If patch fails, there is a reverse patch option which copies the data the other way around.
 		Repairs BLOD related to EAP Key panic.

 	5 - Patch & Switch CoreOS + Southbridge Slots (LoadBios & Downgrade)